okabanov/problem_one/README.md

 ### Libraries
 Project **doesn't use any foreign libraries for runtime**.
 But will be good idea to use:
 * spring-shell - for CLI suggestions and validations
-* spring - for DI, if the application will have huge amount of Services
+* spring - for DI, if the application will have huge amount of services

 ### Improvements
 * The deposit command must select the target account if there are two or more debts